How to Make an Almond Milk Matcha LatteOriginally published on March, 4th 2018. Last updated on March 11th, 2022 Skip to Recipe

 These adaptogens & additions definitely won’t hurt, they only make the potion a little more magical!

 If you are close to me or have been following my journey, you know I struggle with digestive issues, adrenal function & high anxiety.
 Everyone is different, but for me, this potion really makes a difference in my mood and energy every morning.
-Having that ritual and something to look forward to really helps in the morning, almost like a blessing to myself and loved ones.
+Having that ritual and something to look forward to really helps in the morning, almost like a blessing to myself and my loved ones.

 - Is packed with antioxidants including the powerful EGCg